7 Best Festival Tech Essentials UK 2026: The Under-£80 Kit That Survives a Wet Weekend in a Field

 What I’d skip from the typical festival tech list

 A few things that get recommended but really aren’t worth the weight.
 Portable solar panels for phones – the panels you can actually carry to a festival generate so little charge in British weather that a £40 power bank will do more for you.
 Smart bottles with hydration tracking – a £2 reusable bottle and a working memory does the same job.
 “Festival smartwatches” – any watch you wear is a festival watch; you don’t need a category for this.
+Handheld portable fans – five minutes of joy on the walk in, dead weight for the rest of the weekend, and the motors give up the first time one gets damp.
 And anything that needs to be paired with an app you haven’t already opened in six months, because you won’t open it at 11pm in a field either.

 If you’re thinking more broadly about a budget UK summer kit, our guide to the 10 best budget tech gadgets under £50 UK 2026 has more general-purpose picks.
 And if you’re still putting an outfit together, our festival outfits UK 2026 guide covers what’s actually wearable in a wet July.